arkency/posts/posts/2020-05-06-avoid-coupling-between-bounded-contexts-using-weak-schema.md

 type.
 As a base class I use here my own implementation of base event class, compatible with `RailsEventStore::Event` but allowing to define attributes using `dry-schema` and `dry-types` gems.
-You could see the implementation of this base class [here](link here).
+You could see the implementation of this base class [here](https://github.com/RailsEventStore/rails_event_store/blob/master/contrib/scripts/dry-event.rb).
 This events have different schema.
 But the way they are defined allows usage of the Weak Schema technique.

-However to be albe to use the weak schema we need to change the serialization format in Rails Event Store. `YAML` has been a really bad idea ;) Fortunatelly for us it is very simple with `DefaultMapper`
+However to be albe to use the weak schema we need to change the serialization format in Rails Event Store. `YAML` has been a really bad idea ;) Fortunatelly for us it is very simple with `Default` mapper:

 ```ruby
 module Ordering